girijashankarj/idkjs_javascript_series/README.md

-# I Don't Know JS (IDKJS) - A Guide to JavaScript Quirks and Mysteries
+# I Don't Know JS (IDKJS) - A Guide to JavaScript, Its Quirks and Mysteries

 After learning and coding JavaScript for more than 5 years, I am still surprised by the quirks and mysteries of JavaScript.
 In this guide, I've created a simple walkthrough for someone who is just starting or revisiting JavaScript.
 I hope you will find this content helpful, and I'm open to suggestions, improvements, and technical discussions.